UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/5-filtering_sequence.md

 ### FastQC

 Before moving on, we need to check the quality of the trimmed sequences, so let's run `fastqc` on these files to check them out.
-*Make sure you're in the corect directory first!*
+*Make sure you're in the correct directory first!*

 ```
 mkdir -p 02_trimmedData/FastQC